sylvaticus/juliatutorial/functions.md

 ## Anonymous functions

-Sometimes we don't need to give a name to a function.
+Sometimes we don't need to give a name to a function (e.g. within the `map` function).
 To define anonymour (nameless) functions we can use the `->` syntax, like this:
 ```
 x -> x^2 + 2x - 1